 Why they have become popular again

 Modern interest in pankou is linked to several fashion trends.
 Firstly, people have grown tired of overly "sterile" clothing without character.
-Textile knots add an element of handmade craftsmanship and texture to items.
+Textile knots add an element of handmade quality and texture to items.

 Secondly, global fashion is experiencing a wave of interest in traditional Asian clothing.
-Following the popularity of Korean, Japanese, and Chinese aesthetics, designers have begun to actively incorporate elements of Eastern attire into modern cuts.
+Following the popularity of Korean, Japanese, and Chinese aesthetics, designers have started actively incorporating elements of Eastern attire into modern cuts.
 Pankou fit perfectly into this trend: they are recognizable, decorative, yet minimalist at the same time.

 It is also important that such fasteners pair well with the current trend for natural fabrics — linen, cotton, raw silk.
-Because of this, pankou can often be seen in so-called "quiet luxury," slow fashion, or zen minimalism clothing styles.
+Because of this, pankou can often be seen in so-called "quiet luxury," slow fashion, or clothing in the style of zen minimalism.

 Share this post